EzraCerpac/FutureDistributionSystemsAM/readme.md

 ## Collaboration Guidelines

-This repository is a fork of the original project for collaborative development.
+This repository is set up for collaborative development.
 To contribute:

-1. **Upstream Repository**: The original work is maintained at [ziolai/finite_element_electrical_engineering](https://github.com/ziolai/finite_element_electrical_engineering)
+1. **Repository Access**:
+   - Request access to collaborate directly or fork the repository
+   - Use pull requests for significant changes

-2. **Fork Workflow**:
+2. **Workflow**:
-   - This repository (origin) contains our collaborative work
-   - The upstream repository contains the original project
+   - Clone the repository using the instructions above
-   - Pull from upstream to get updates: `git pull upstream master`
+   - Create feature branches for new development
-   - Push to origin to share your work: `git push origin master`
+   - Push your changes to the repository: `git push origin master` or `git push origin your-feature-branch`

 3. **Code Contributions**:
    - Focus on the sparse-checkout path for most work
-   - When adding global files (like .gitignore), temporarily disable sparse-checkout
+   - When adding global files (like .gitignore), temporarily disable sparse-checkout with `git sparse-checkout disable`
    - Follow Julia style guidelines for code contributions
    - Document your work in Jupyter notebooks